Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Introduction

 In this work, we revisit a different orthogonal system, the Hermite basis, which traditionally has been used if $V$ in \eqref{eqn:general_schroedinger} contains a harmonic trap, i.e. $V(\psi,x)=|x|^2+\tilde{V}(\psi,x)$ (also referred to as Gross--Pitaevskii systems).
 This is because the Hermite functions are eigenfunctions of the operator $-\Delta+|x|^2$ thus permitting the construction of highly efficient splitting methods.
 The properties of this basis (in combination with time splitting methods) in the Gross--Pitaevskii case have been successfully studied \cite{Gauckler2011,Thalhammer2012,ThCaNe2009,Lasser_Lubich_2020,carles2025time} and applied also in the compactified-time case \cite{carles2025scattering}.

 The fundamental question we address in this work is: can we extend the use of Hermite functions also to the case where no trapping potential $|x|^2$ is present in the equation?
 In the context of splitting methods, a central point for concern for this application is the stability of the free Schr\"odinger flow, $\exp(it\Delta)$ in a truncated Hermite basis.
 In this work, we address precisely this point.
-Based on crucial PDE estimates on the control of weighted Sobolev norms \cite{ginibre1979sigma} we justify the use of Hermite basis functions even if no trapping potential is present. {These weighted Sobolev spaces, $\Sigma^k$, are the physically natural spaces to look for solutions in the context of Hermite expansions, seeing as they are the natural analogue of standard Sobolev spaces for dispersive equations when both regularity and spatial decay must be controlled.} This allows us to use Hermite basis functions for a large class of nonlinear Schr\"odinger equations on unbounded domains.
+Based on fundamental PDE estimates on the control of weighted Sobolev norms \cite{ginibre1979sigma} we justify the use of Hermite basis functions even if no trapping potential is present. {These weighted Sobolev spaces, $\Sigma^k$, are the physically natural spaces to look for solutions in the context of Hermite expansions, seeing as they are the natural analogue of standard Sobolev spaces for dispersive equations when both regularity and spatial decay must be controlled.} This allows us to use Hermite basis functions for a large class of nonlinear Schr\"odinger equations on unbounded domains.

 In addition to controlling unboundedness in the spatial domain another numerical obstacle arises when stiffness enters the potential $V$.
-The latter for instance occurs when the nonlinearity $V$ involves spatial derivatives, such as in derivative nonlinear Schr\"odinger equations (DNLSE) on the real line
+The latter occurs, for instance, when the nonlinearity $V$ involves spatial derivatives, such as in derivative nonlinear Schr\"odinger equations (DNLSE) on the real line

 where $\delta\in\mathbb{R}\setminus\{0\}$, i.e. \eqref{eqn:general_schroedinger} with $V(\psi,x)=i\delta\partial_x(|\psi|^2\psi)$.
 Equation \eqref{eqn:DNLSE2} was first derived in \cite{mio1976modified,mjolhus1976modulational} to model the propagation of circular polarised nonlinear Alfv\'en waves in cold plasma and is also at the heart of very recent cutting-edge theoretical studies \cite{MR4448993,MR4628747}.
-With the aid of a gauge transform, in the second part of this paper, we introduce a fully explicit unconditionally stable Hermite spectral method for \eqref{eqn:DNLSE2}.
+In the second part of this paper, with the aid of a gauge transform, we introduce a fully explicit unconditionally stable Hermite spectral method for \eqref{eqn:DNLSE2}.
 The choice of gauge transform was originally introduced in PDE analysis by \cite{hayashi1993initial} based on work by \cite{kundu1984landau}, and has been successfully used in the theoretical analysis of \eqref{eqn:DNLSE2} in low regularity spaces \cite{hayashi1992derivative,hayashi1994modified,MR1406687,MR1693278, MR1871414,MR1950826,herr2006cauchy}, but not yet in numerical analysis literature.